You make your reality. But can you change it?

 It’s the 1990s.
 Alex arrives to work at Acht, her improbable blonde hair streaked stress magenta and anger black.
 Her first duty is to wipe blood off her boss’s walls, to clean up his blood vessel explosion.
 It goes downhill from there.

 On the surface, Rock Gods & Messy Monsters is a story about life inside an entertainment company.
 A cast of comedic characters exemplifies the inner workings of Acht, where power and greed mask incompetence.

 A series of escapades involve Alex, a hard-working, lower-level employee desperately trying to get promoted.
 When she does, she realizes her dream is a nightmare.
 Corporate executives are busy working with aliens to manufacture a half-human, half-robot superstar.
 At the same time, one of the Senior Senior Executive Presidents attempts to overthrow the Deity in charge.

 Underneath and between the lines of exploding body parts and brain extractions, Rock Gods & Messy Monsters is a cautionary tale.
-It reminds us that our dreams can be illusions.
+The story weaves through themes such as the Great Resignation, Quiet Quitting, and MeToo before they were movements.
+And it reminds us that our dreams can be illusions.

 Learning who we really are takes courage and a commitment to self-love.